-- Clip the leads of the USB-Serial cable just behind the little sockets - Strip 1/8" from the BLACK, RED, and WHITE wires.
-Tin the bare ends. - Clip the GREEN wire off close to the cable jacket (it won't be used) - Solder the tinned wires into the pads on the board as follows:

-BLACK - BATTERY "-" RED - BATTERY "+" (NOT the pad marked "3.3V" next to the RF module!)
+Clip the leads of the USB-Serial cable just behind the little sockets Strip 1/8" from the BLACK, RED, and WHITE wires.
+Tin the bare ends.
+Clip the GREEN wire off close to the cable jacket (it won't be used) Solder the tinned wires into the pads on the board as follows: BLACK - "-" pad at the bottom of the board RED - "+" pad (NOT the pad marked "3.3V" next to the RF module!)
 WHITE - RXD (next to the RF module)

-Using a zip tie through each of the two sets of holes near the voltage regulator, tightly attach the cable to the board.
-The end of the cable jacket should protrude about 1/8" from the forward zip tie.
-Trim as necessary.
+Using a zip tie through the two holes near the voltage regulator, tightly attach the cable to the board, about $\frac{1}{4}$ " from the end of the cable.
+Trim the excess zip-tie flush.